anima-wg/brski-cloud/anima-brski-cloud.md

 ### Cloud Registrar Discovery

-BRSKI defines how a Pledge MAY contact a well-known URI of a Cloud Registrar if a Local Domain Registrar cannot be discovered.
+BRSKI defines how a Pledge contacts a well-known URI of a Cloud Registrar if a Local Domain Registrar cannot be discovered.
 Additionally, certain Pledge types might never attempt to discover a Local Domain Registrar and might automatically bootstrap against a Cloud Registrar.

 The details of the URI are Manufacturer specific.